 Mold seems to be the topic of the week, but that is not surprising.
-This is the time of year when you open a hive that has overwintered with little interference from you.
-What you find in there is not gleaming combs of honey and pollen, but empty cells rimed with white, green, blue, or yellow mold.
+This is the time of year when you open a hive that overwintered with little interference from you.
+What you find there are not gleaming combs of honey and pollen, but empty cells rimmed with white, green, blue, or yellow mold.
 At least it looks like mold and smells like mold.
 And you are right—it is mold.

 Beginning beekeepers often respond by separating mold and bees as quickly as possible, treating everything with bleach, or kicking themselves for being incompetent.
 If all the bees are dead, mold is often fingered as the cause, as in “Mold grew everywhere in my hive and killed my bees!”

 But wait; let’s back up.
-Molds (or moulds, which seems more sinister) are tiny fungi that live on plant and animal material.
+Molds (or moulds, which seem more sinister) are tiny fungi that live on plant and animal material.
 They thrive in humid conditions and reproduce by forming spores—great clouds of spores.
-These light-as-air particles are everywhere, just waiting for the right conditions to sprout.
+These light-as-air particles are everywhere, just waiting for the right conditions so they can sprout.

-Hives provide the perfect place for mold growth, supplying all the things molds like best: debris from plants and animals, a moist environment, and darkness.
-Millions of spores are waiting in the crannies and crevices of the hive, with napkins tucked under their chins, knives and forks at the ready.
+Bee hives provide the perfect place for mold growth, supplying all the things molds like best: debris from plants and animals, a moist environment, and darkness.
+Millions of spores are waiting in the crannies and crevices of the hive with napkins tucked under their chins, knives and forks at the ready.
 They know the feast is coming.

 But as spring approaches and the colony begins to expand, the now active bees begin regular housekeeping duties.
 The dead are hauled out, the cells are polished, and all that mold disappears in a flash.
 The bees know what to do.

 On the other hand, if your colony died, it died of something else and then the mold took over.
 Excessive mold is the result of colony death, not the cause of it.
 I’ve seen beekeepers discard everything in sight just because of mold, which is silly and wasteful.
 Mold is a natural part of the entire beekeeping process.